 Proofreading jobs for court reporters are some of the highest-paying opportunities for freelance proofreaders.
 Together with medical transcript proofreading, this form of proofreading is a bit different from general proofreading jobs for beginners.

 Also known as court transcript proofreading, the job involves going through legal transcripts for errors and omissions that a reporter might have made.
 Basically, the work calls for a keen eye and a little more than basic knowledge of legal lingo.
 As such, you need training that is specifically targeted at both general and legal proofreading skills.

 In this post, I will be guiding you on how to become a court transcript proofreader and how to get certified for the job.

 Further, I shall highlight top platforms where you can get hired as a proofreader.
 Before we get to that, let’s start with understanding what this type of proofreading entails.

 The Work of a Court Transcript Proofreader

 For starters, court reporting is a specialized form of transcription that has huge implications for both the defendants and complainants.

 The state, and in some cases the public, may also be affected by the outcome of these legal proceedings.
 What you end up with will be used to shape legal arguments.
 This simply means that the documents have to be completely error-free.

 Before you get to proofread, a court transcriptionist takes down legal proceedings word for word.
 This is known as verbatim transcription, and since this is a live setting as opposed to an audio/video recording, errors are bound to occur.

-Similarly, a recording may be made and sent to an online freelance transcriptionist working from a remote location.
+Similarly, a recording may be made and sent to a freelance verbatim transcriptionist working from a remote location.